 Some financial firms will use this shift to dig even deeper into their local roots and find ways to make their branch presence meaningful to a profitable segment of customers, but it will be an uphill battle.
 We believe that, for most banks, the alternative—pursuing a well-defined customer niche with a relevant offering, without regard to geography—is not only a useful defensive strategy but an opportunity to grow.

 Leading banks have been seizing the opportunity to package trusted advice and convenience through solutions rather than products.
 These solutions are:

-We’re already seeing interesting examples of this at work.
+We’re already seeing interesting examples of this at work:

-Modern bank architecture.
+A modern bank architecture.
 Legacy bank systems were designed for a very different environment, one where products and channels and volumes were comparatively static.
 To compete effectively in the national market, you’ll almost certainly need a platform that is API-enabled, allowing you to rapidly adapt to any new opportunities, whether internal and external.
 Cloud-based systems now make it far easier to develop and test products, scaling up and down resources quickly as demand rises or falls.

-There’s still time to adapt, if you’re prepared to rethink geographic limitations to build on the capabilities and specializations you already have.
+There’s still time to adapt, if you’re prepared to rethink geographic limitations and are ready to build on the capabilities and specializations you already have.
 In fact, we believe that this year’s Digital Banking Consumer Survey points to new organic growth opportunities.
 In the wake of the pandemic, customers have been settling into new buying patterns with long-term implications.
 How will you respond?

 Banking and Capital Markets Consulting Leader, PwC US